Data Platform — Centralized ETL Infrastructure

 What Was Built

-A shared infrastructure platform that reduced new ETL pipeline onboarding from days of ad hoc work to under two hours.
-Twelve data pipelines — each ingesting from a separate third-party API — were migrated onto a single ECS cluster, a shared data lake, and one reusable CI/CD workflow.
+Designed and built a shared infrastructure platform that reduced new ETL pipeline onboarding from days of ad-hoc work to under two hours.
+Twelve data pipelines — each ingesting from a separate third-party API — were migrated from Supabase Edge Functions onto a single ECS cluster, a shared data lake, and one reusable CI/CD workflow.
 Credentials were eliminated from all source code and task definitions.
 Every pipeline now deploys through the same path, with the same security posture, maintained from one place.

 Adding a new pipeline meant either a developer spending days reverse-engineering an existing deployment, or a DevOps engineer writing bespoke Terraform from scratch.
 There was no shared cluster, no shared data lake, and no standard for how secrets, logging, or IAM permissions were handled.
-Fixing one pipeline's deployment setup didn't benefit any of the others.
+Fixing one pipeline's deployment setup had no effect on any of the others.

 Design: Three Layers